magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-37748-graphql-query-returns-products-not-assigned-to-shared-catalog.md

 <ins>Expected results</ins>:

-The count and the product returned by GraphQL should only consider the product assigned to the shared catalog associated with the logged-in user.
+The count and the product returned by GraphQL only consider the product assigned to the shared catalog associated with the logged-in user.

 <ins>Actual results</ins>:

-Only **Product 2** is returned, but the `total_count` is two.
+Only "Product 2" is returned, but the `total_count` shows two.

 <pre>
 <code class="language-graphql">